-The Bible says that humans were directly and uniquely created by God.
+The Bible says God created humans directly and uniquely.
 We are not products of an evolutionary process that began with lower life forms.

 But Scripture suggests that God used intelligent evolution to propagate species within the plant and animal kinds.
 DNA supports this assertion.